 One Day in Lisbon

 Of all of Europe’s historic and famed capital cities, Lisbon is easily one of the most underrated.
 And for the life of me, I can’t understand why.
 It’s a city full of stunning architecture and brightly painted homes, adorned with hand-painted tiles, wrought-iron balconies, and flower boxes bursting with blooms.
 On every corner is another cafe with pastries, “ginja,” and fresh seafood that’ll make your tastebuds rejoice.
 It’s a haven for history lovers – Lisbon actually predates London, Paris, and even Rome!
-With sunny weather and mild temperatures most of the year, there’s never a bad time to visit.
+With sunny weather and mild temperatures most of the year, there’s never a bad time to visit (it ranks as one of Europe’s best winter destinations!).
 And because it is so underrated, Lisbon hasn’t been taken over by tourists yet.
 What’s not to love?!

 Lisbon is a city full of undiscovered nooks and crannies.
 Around every corner is a new alley, bookstore, church, tile-covered doorstep just waiting to be explored.
 It’s the type of city that makes you say “I could spend an entire year here and not scratch the surface!”

 Unfortunately, as travelers, we rarely get to spend a year anywhere.
 Sometimes you only have one day.
 And if you’re only going to spend one day in Lisbon, you need a plan.
 Like the one below!

 Tips for Visiting Lisbon

 If you’re spending at least one day in Lisbon, get the Lisboa Card.
 For just €20, the Lisboa Card gets you free unlimited travel on all public transportation in the city, free train tickets to Sintra and Cascais, free admission into most main attractions, and steep discounts in many restaurants and stores.
 Buying a Lisboa Card is the smartest investment you’ll make in Lisbon.